zackstout/Footprint-Extended/README.md

 - [x] New project from projects (seems observer needed -- so could just observe new project, change clickedProject)
 - [ ] New footprint from dash (needs to update chart)
 - [ ] New footprint from projects (needs to change to Project, and update Project-footprints)
+  - [x] Almost there.
+Need to change query to get ALL types, then update DOM.
+OH -- ALSO NEED TO CHANGE QUERY TO DEAL WITH MULTIPLE-WORD PROJECT NAMES.

 - [ ] User's info-over-time line chart buggy.
 Make sure that line chart UPDATES when user enters a new footprint.

-- [ ] Popup FAQ like on footprintproject.io site (this will be easy with md-tooltip.   ...
+- [x] Popup FAQ like on footprintproject.io site (this will be easy with md-tooltip.   ...
 This was overly hasty).
+  - [x] Aha, finally found the hack to make `md-tooltip` work with multi-lines (need to use `!important` in the css).
+  - [ ] Should probably put similar one on the Footprint upload modal.
 - [ ] Give diesel higher priority in CSV.
-- [ ] Add total to donut chart. (or at least make it visible somewhere).
+- [x] Add total to donut chart. (or at least make it visible somewhere).
+Ok it's showing below.
+ - [ ] No styling yet.
 - [ ] Implement forgot password.